-It’s completely free to book a first 15-minute session with our therapists and perfectly acceptable to ‘shop around', so you may want to try a few to see who feels right for you before committing to a session.
+It’s completely free to book a first 15-minute session with our therapists and perfectly acceptable to ‘shop around', so you may want to try a few to see who feels right for you before committing to a subscription.
 It might be helpful for you to jot down some notes when considering each of your preferences so that the first communication you have with your therapist(s) is as clear as possible.
 Unfortunately, a ‘hello, can you help me?’ doesn’t give the therapist much to go on, so try to be as honest, direct and clear as possible about what you’re currently going through, how it’s making you feel, how it impacts your life and what changes you’d like to see in your future.
 Don’t be afraid to ask them about their expertise and experience in the area you’d like to work on, or any other questions you have about the counselling process.

 We wish you the best of luck finding a good therapist fit for you.
 It's not easy to dive into, but we know therapy changes lives for the better so it's more than worth your effort.